nirajguru/terraform-beginner-bootcamp-2023/README.md

 ### Terraform apply
 `terraform apply` will run a plan and apply the changes defined in the terraform configuration files.
 This command does the following:
- - reads the current state of infra
+ - reads the current state of infrastructure
- - compares the desired state of infra mentioned in the config files with the current state of infra
+ - compares the desired state of infrastructure mentioned in the config files with the current state of infrastructure
- - creates an execution plan based on the actions that will be taken to match the current state with the desired state
+ - creates an execution plan based on the actions that will be taken to match the current state of infrastructure with the desired state of infrastructure
  - prompts the user to confirm the planned actions
  - applies the changes needed to get the desired state
  - updates terraform.tfstate with the new state